-- Are necessary to enable a family member, including the member with the disability, who I 18 years or older to be employed. - Are not paid to a family member or reimbursed by an outside source. - Do not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus who is enabled to work and:
+- Are necessary to enable a family member, including the member with the disability, who I 18 years or older to be employed. actively seek work, or attend school (including vocational training); - Are not paid to a family member or reimbursed by an outside source. - Do not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus who is enabled to work.

-Upon HUD approval, Disability Assistance Expenses may be deducted according the parameters above and if, in combination with any medical expenses, they exceed three percent of gross annual income;
+Disability Assistance Expenses may be deducted according to the parameters above and if, in combination with any medical expenses, they exceed three percent of gross annual income.

-Earned Income Limit on the Disability Assistance Expense Deduction disallowances or income exclusions are applied.
+Earned Income Limit on the Disability Assistance Expense Deduction